-High-Density Polyethene (HDPE) plastic is a low-cost thermoplastic polymer with linear structure and no or low degree of branching.
-Formed either through the catalytic cracking of crude oil into gasoline or the modifying of natural gases such as methane, ethane, and propane mix, this plastic material is manufactured at a low temperature between 70-300°C as well as a pressure of 10-80 bar.
+High-Density Polyethene (HDPE) plastic is a low-cost thermoplastic polymer with a linear structure and no or low degree of branching.
+Formed either through the catalytic cracking of crude oil into gasoline or the modification of natural gases such as methane, ethane, and propane mix, this plastic material is manufactured at a low temperature between 70-300°C and a pressure of 10-80 bar.

-Gas-Phase Polymerisation – the polymerisation of monomers in the structure of a fluidised catalyst, polymer particles, and vapourised monomer in a fluidised bed reactor
+Gas-Phase Polymerisation – the polymerisation of monomers in the structure of a fluidised catalyst, polymer particles, and vapourised monomers in a fluidised bed reactor

 Slurry Polymerisation – the polymerisation of monomers in the formation of dispersed monomer particles.

 Transparent, cost-effective, lightweight, and extremely strong

-Protect against several elements such as alcohols, dilute acids, dilute alkali, grease, as well as solvents, including water.
-This plastic material is also corrosion-resistant, allowing it to resist mold, rotting, and mildew.
-However, it is unable to protect against hydrocarbons such as aromatic, aliphatic, and halogenated.
+Protect against several elements such as alcohols, dilute acids, dilute alkalis, grease, as well as solvents, including water.
+This plastic material is also corrosion-resistant, allowing it to resist mould, rotting, and mildew.
+However, it cannot protect against aromatic, aliphatic, and halogenated hydrocarbons.

 It is industrial-grade, NSF, FDA, and USDA-approved, allowing safe contact with food products.

-This plastic category is highly recyclable regardless of its form; the recycled HDPE plastics are used commonly in the assembling of toy products
+This plastic category is highly recyclable regardless of its form; recycled HDPE plastics are commonly used to assemble toy products.

-HDPE Plastic Bags are ideal for various industries due to their high resistance feature which makes them the go-to choice for the creating of packaging solutions such as plastic bags, grocery bags, laundry bags, air pillows, garbage bags, and more.
+HDPE Plastic Bags are ideal for various industries due to their high resistance feature, making them the go-to choice for creative packaging solutions.
 The extreme impact strength of this plastic material ensures that the inner composition of products is protected.

-Here in Humi Pak, we also provide other forms of packaging solutions for food products.
-Click here to read up on our blogs to find out more about the different products we offer.
+Here in Humi Pak, we provide other packaging solutions for food products.
+Click here to read our blogs to learn more about our products or watch our video here!